jormondroyd27/weather_app/README.md

 pip install requests
 ```

 Next up is storing your environment variables, in this case it will be your API key, you can create an account at https://openweathermap.org and create an API key.
-Next, create a .env file, this type of file will not be committed to the git repository, and so, anything stored in this file will remain secure.
+Next, create a .env file, this type of file will not be committed to the git repository, this way anything stored in this file will remain secure.
 Keep it secret, keep it safe.